 You want a super-forgiving paddle:

-matches the J2NF for forgiveness with a huge sweet spot and a plush foam core – it's easy to predict where your shots will land.
+with a huge sweet spot and a plush foam core, it's easy to predict where your shots will land.

 You like having a choice of shapes: